Ajibman/QuantumTrader-AI/README.md

 ✅ A decision-support and analysis system.
 ✅ A governed AI experimentation platform.
 ✅ A demonstration of safe system architecture.
-✅ Suitable for research, review, and demonstration.
+✅ Suitable for research, review and demonstration.
 It allows owners and reviewers to:
 Explore system behavior safely
 Validate permission boundaries